← All guides

 From 1 January 2027, Singapore businesses can no longer use NRIC numbers to log customers in.
 If that is how your login works today, this is what you need to change.

-From 1 January 2027, Singapore businesses can no longer use NRIC numbers — in full or partial form — as a means of authenticating a customer or user online.
-If your login page still asks for NRIC and date of birth, you have a finite window to migrate.
-Here is exactly what the rule says, what it affects, and the three migration paths that meet the new requirement.
+From 1 January 2027, Singapore businesses can no longer use NRIC numbers — in full or partial form — to authenticate a customer or user online.
+If your login page asks for NRIC and date of birth, you have until 31 December 2026 to change it.
+Here is what the rule says, who is affected, and the three migration paths that meet the new requirement.

 What the 2027 rule actually says

 The deadline for businesses to stop using NRIC as an authenticator is 1 January 2027.
-After that date, the PDPC can enforce the rule under its existing PDPA powers: investigation, direction, and, in serious cases, financial penalties.
+After that date, the PDPC can enforce the rule under its existing Personal Data Protection Act (PDPA) powers: investigation, direction, and, in serious cases, financial penalties.

 Who is affected